AdhamAfis/AutomataViz/README.md

 1. Enter a regular expression in the input field
 2. Click "Visualize DFA"
-3. The minimal DFA will be displayed as a directed graph:
+3. The automata will be displayed:
+   - If "Show NFA/DFA Split View" is checked, you'll see both the NFA (left) and minimized DFA (right)
    - Green states: Start states
    - Double-bordered states: Accept states
    - Colored states: Regular states with distinct colors for better visualization
    - Arrows: Transitions labeled with input symbols
    - Self-loops: Distinctively styled for better visibility
+4. Navigate the visualization:
+   - Zoom in/out using Ctrl+Mouse Wheel or the +/- buttons
+   - Click the "🖐" (Pan Mode) button to enable drag-to-move navigation
+   - When Pan Mode is active, click and drag anywhere to move the visualization
+   - Alt+Drag or middle/right button drag also works for panning
+   - Reset the view to original size with the Reset button
-4. To test strings against the DFA:
+5. To test strings against the DFA:
    - Enter a test string in the "Test String" field
    - Click "Test"
    - A detailed simulation trace will show you how the DFA processes your string